Antipurity/conceptual/README.md

 What is this?
 Just something to pass the time and entertain the guests.

-This thing is composed of many concepts, and many concepts find their expression in (vaguely C-like) language syntax.
+This thing is composed of many concepts, and many concepts find their expression in (very vaguely C-like) language syntax.

 It is small; unknown to light.
 A re-thinking of some of programming language theory and practice, often the same, sometimes different.
 Or do you seriously expect change and development from established and reinforced things, whether copying concepts or using as-is?